aliramazanov/employee-database-cli/README.md

 ## Run the CLI application with the following command

 - node index.js **command** (the command you would like to execute)
-- Available commands: list, add, search-by-id, search-by-name
+- Available commands: list-employees, add-employee, search-by-id, search-by-name